Antrikshy/antrikshy.github.io/_posts/2019-01-28-my-late-2018-red-white-gaming-pc-build.md

 ## Links

-- [My r/buildapc post](https://redd.it/akp527) with more glam shots of the build.
 - [My r/nvidia post](https://redd.it/9wmjyv) with some glam shots of the GPU, becasue I didn't see enough images of the white Gigabyte RTX cards online at the time.
 - [My advisory](https://redd.it/a24mzj) on the CableMod + Corsair RM550x + RTX 2070 incompatibility issue.